Line drawing of a sun setting or rising over water with gentle waves.

 IFS Therapy can help settle your stress, anxiety, and affects of trauma

 • In IFS therapy, we start by slowing down and noticing your thoughts, feelings, and body sensations—what we call “parts.”
 With my guidance, you’ll practice turning toward these parts with curiosity, sometimes imagining a conversation with them or noticing how they show up in your body.
-As we listen and respond with care, these parts begin to feel understood and safe, which allows them to soften—giving you more calm, clarity, and choice in your daily life.
+As these parts feel heard and understood, they begin to soften—creating more calm, clarity, and emotional balance in your daily life.

 What you’ll gain